 Those in it for the food (particularly the most tender, juiciest rib eye in town) and less for the unnecessary bells and whistles will fall weak in the knees over Katie’s Diner.
 This adorable, compact family-run diner serves up homemade steaks and burgers like there’s no tomorrow.
 A true American-style eatery with finger licking bites, it’s hard to know which is better — the local food (sourced by their specialist butcher and matured for three weeks), hospitality, or stunning views of the Bruntsfield Links.

 Winner of ‘Specialty Restaurant Of The Year’ at the Scottish Restaurant Awards, Calistoga is a genius Californian-style eatery nestled away on Rose Street.
 One swirl of the sumptuous wines transports foodies to Napa Valley.
 When the steak comes into the equation, it’s game over.
 From the mac ‘n cheese starters and the 35 day aged rib eye steak, consider Calistoga the cream of the culinary crop — and then some!

 Hotel Restaurant, Restaurant, Contemporary, British, $$$

 Orkney Beef At Number One

-is a grand start.
+For those extra special occasions when a fancy meal seems only fitting, Number One Princes Street is a grand start.
 Each Michelin-starred bite is as endorphin inducing as the next, with the pièce de résistance being the beef filet, complete with smoked mash and beetroot foie gras.
 All in all, this restaurant has world class culinary delights surrounded by exquisite art in the most luxurious of settings — the iconic Balmoral Hotel.